 Dawn Arnold – Secretary

-Chelsea is a Chartered Professional Accountant (CPA), Chartered Accountant (CA) who has had over nine years of progressive accounting experience.
-She received her Bachelor of Business Administration with a major in Accounting in 2012, and recently completed her Bachelor of Technology in Technology Management in 2019.
-As the Corporate Controller of McKillican International Chelsea manages a number of departments including Accounting, Accounts Receivable, Accounts Payable, and Payroll.
+Chelsea is a Chartered Professional Accountant (CPA), who has had over ten years of progressive accounting experience.
+She received her Bachelor of Business Administration with a major in Accounting in 2012, and Bachelor of Technology in Technology Management in 2019.
+As the Director of Finance at McKillican International Chelsea manages a number of departments including Accounting, Accounts Receivable, Accounts Payable, and Payroll.
 Her experience also includes reviewing and managing all Canadian and American statutory and regulatory requirements, banking reporting requirements and day to day activities, operational agreements, and various accounting and operational reporting.
 Recently, she was a key leader in an ERP (Enterprise Resource Planning System) conversion which included revamping processes and procedures to maximize operational efficiencies.
 Chelsea is looking forward to bringing her experience and knowledge to the WECAN board to help continue to provide food security and nutrition information to families and individuals at an affordable price.

 Keith has been volunteering with Wecan for over 10 years.
 He started when his best friend, Eryn Labelle, started the Bader depot in her building in 2009 and recruited all of her friends to help run it (I was “volun-told”!).
 After starting Keith caught the “bug”, so to speak, and have continued with it ever since.
 Eryn then joined the Wecan Board a year later and asked Keith to join (again, “volun-told”!) to help her with the other board members.
 So, he joined the Board and, again, caught the “bug”, so to speak, and has continued with it ever since.
 Keith volunteers as an actor in both the 9th Street Players and SEESA’s Accidental Drama Club.
 Keith has also volunteered as a Character Interpreter at Fort Edmonton Park, playing Johnny J. Jones on the 1920’s Midway, and plans to return there when the Summer Drop-in program resumes there next summer.
 He has a background in computers, food services, and customer service.
 Keith loves to cook and bake and collects recipes as a hobby.